rf-rodrigues95/deep-learning-project2/README.md

 ## Repository Structure

-- ./project2.ipynb # Jupyter notebook for all tasks(say this better)
+- ./project2.ipynb # Main Jupyter notebook that walks through the implementation, training, and evaluation of all project tasks.
+Serves as the central script for experimentation and results.
-- /environment/ # Jupyter notebooks and source code for CNN development
+- /environment/ #  Python source files for the Snake game (snake_game.py) and a demo/test runner (game_demo.py).
+These define and initialize the game environment used during training and evaluation.
 - /report/ # Final comprehensive report covering all tasks (PDF)

 ---